Sanchita-Mohanty/KIITEats/README.md

    - The **Backend** server is under development and will be available soon. 🚧

 4. **Access the Website**:
   Open your browser and go to [http://localhost:3000](http://localhost:3000) to see the frontend in action! 🔥

+   Alternatively, you can visit the live deployed version here: [KiitEats Live](https://kiit-eats.vercel.app/)

 ---